iKramp/OS-race/documentation/syscalls.md

 #### Args:
 1. int64 fd - file descriptor to close
 #### Return Value:
-1. On success, returns 0
+ - On success, returns 0
-1. On failure, returns -1 and sets errno
+ - On failure, returns -1 and sets errno
 #### Description:
 Closes the given file descriptor, releasing any associated resources and flushing buffers.

 ### Syscall 6: fread
-Args:
+#### Args:
-    1: int64 fd - file descriptor to read from
+1. int64 fd - file descriptor to read from
-    2: void* buf - buffer to read data into
+1. void* buf - buffer to read data into
-    3: uint64 count - number of bytes to read
+1. uint64 count - number of bytes to read
-Return Value:
+#### Return Value:
-    On success, returns the number of bytes read.
+ - On success, returns the number of bytes read.
 Errno may still be set to indicate additional information, like EOF (in which case the read succeeded, but reached the end.
-    On failure, returns -1 and sets errno
+ - On failure, returns -1 and sets errno
-Description:
+#### Description:
 Reads up to count bytes from the file descriptor fd into the buffer buf.
 The actual number of bytes read may be less than count.

 ### Syscall 7: fwrite
-Args:
+#### Args:
-    1: int64 fd - file descriptor to write to
+1. int64 fd - file descriptor to write to
-    2: const void* buf - buffer containing data to write
+1. const void* buf - buffer containing data to write
-    3: uint64 count - number of bytes to write
+1. uint64 count - number of bytes to write
-Return Value:
+#### Return Value:
-    On success, returns the number of bytes written.
+ - On success, returns the number of bytes written.
 Errno may still be set to indicate additional information.
-    On failure, returns -1 and sets errno
+ - On failure, returns -1 and sets errno
-Description:
+#### Description:
 Writes up to count bytes from the buffer buf to the file descriptor fd.
 The actual number of bytes written may be less than count.

 ### Syscall 8: fseek
-Args:
+#### Args:
-    1: int64 fd - file descriptor to seek
+1. int64 fd - file descriptor to seek
-    2: int64 offset - offset to seek to
+1. int64 offset - offset to seek to
-    3: uint64 whence - seek mode
+1. uint64 whence - seek mode
-Return Value:
+#### Return Value:
-    On success, returns the new offset from the beginning of the file On failure, returns -1 and sets errno
+ - On success, returns the new offset from the beginning of the file
+ - On failure, returns -1 and sets errno
-Whence values:
+#### Whence values:
-    0: SEEK_SET - set the offset to offset bytes from the beginning
+1. SEEK_SET(0) - set the offset to offset bytes from the beginning
-    1: SEEK_CUR - set the offset to current location plus offset
+1. SEEK_CUR(1) - set the offset to current location plus offset
-    2: SEEK_END - set the offset to the size of the file plus offset
+1. SEEK_END(2) - set the offset to the size of the file plus offset
-Description:
+#### Description:
 Repositions the file offset of the open file descriptor fd according to the offset and whence parameters.

 ### Syscall 9: mmap
-Args:
+#### Args:
-    1: int64 fd - file descriptor to map (or -1 for anonymous mapping)
+1. int64 fd - file descriptor to map (or -1 for anonymous mapping)
-    2: uint64 offset - offset in the file to start the mapping
+1. uint64 offset - offset in the file to start the mapping
-    3: void* addr - desired starting address for the mapping (can be NULL)
+1. void* addr - desired starting address for the mapping (can be NULL)
-    4: uint64 size - length of the mapping in bytes, capped at size of fd (so -1 for whole file)
+1. uint64 size - length of the mapping in bytes, capped at size of fd (so -1 for whole file)
-    6: uint64 flags - mapping flags
+1. uint64 flags - mapping flags
-Return Value:
+#### Return Value:
-    On success, returns the starting address of the mapped area On failure, returns NULL and sets errno
+ - On success, returns the starting address of the mapped area
+ - On failure, returns NULL and sets errno
-Flags:
+#### Flags:
-    bit 0: READ - pages may be read bit 1: WRITE - pages may be written bit 2: EXECUTE - pages may be executed bit 3: CLEAR - pages are zeroed on mapping bit 3: STACK - mapping is intended to be used as a stack, meaning it can grow downwards
+1. bit 0: READ - pages may be read
+1. bit 1: WRITE - pages may be written
+1. bit 2: EXECUTE - pages may be executed
+1. bit 3: CLEAR - pages are zeroed on mapping
+1. bit 3: STACK - mapping is intended to be used as a stack, meaning it can grow downwards
-Description:
+#### Description:
 Maps a file or device into memory.
 If fd is -1, an anonymous mapping is created.
 The mapping starts at the specified offset in the file and spans size bytes.
 The addr parameter can be used to suggest a starting address for the mapping; if NULL, the kernel chooses the address.
 The flags parameter specifies the desired memory protection of the mapping.

 ### Syscall 10: munmap
-Args:
+#### Args:
-    1: void* addr - starting address of the mapping to unmap
+1. void* addr - starting address of the mapping to unmap
-    2: uint64 size - length of the mapping in bytes
+1. uint64 size - length of the mapping in bytes
+#### Return Value:
+ - On success, returns 0.
+If part of the region is not mapped but unmap is still successful, errno is set along with 0 in return value.
+ - On failure, returns -1 and sets errno
+#### Description:
+Unmaps a previously mapped region of memory starting at addr and spanning size bytes.
+This releases the mapping and any associated resources.